Brand You: Creating a Better You with Personal Branding

 Creating your digital footprint

 Telling a story to an audience that is hungry for imagery is incredibly important.
-As a professional, you want to make sure that anyone looking for you online sees you as a professional.
+As a professional, you want to make sure you expand your digital footprint so that anyone looking for you online sees you as a professional.

 Rules of thumb when socializing your personal brand